 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate White House Watch far Left Biased based on story selection and wording that always favors the left.
-Although information is properly sourced, we rate them Mixed for factual reporting due to extremely loaded language that is misleading and alters context.
+- Overall, we rate White House Watch far-Left Biased based on story selection and wording that always favors the left.
+Although the information is properly sourced, we rate them Mixed for factual reporting due to extremely loaded language that is misleading and alters context.

 Factual Reporting: MIXED